 c.
 Signor’s address and telephone details.

-Minors up to and including the age of 13, who are Italian nationals travelling unaccompanied or with someone other than their parent or legal guardian (as identified in their passport), are subject to special requirements when travelling outside Italy.
+Minors up to and including the age of 13 who are Italian nationals traveling unaccompanied or with someone other than their parent or legal guardian (as identified in their passport) are subject to special requirements when traveling outside Italy.

-They are required to carry with them authorisation (Dichiarazione di Affido) from the local police (Questura), or if their parents reside abroad, from an Italian embassy or consulate.
+They are required to carry with them authorization (Dichiarazione di Affido) from the local police (Questura), or if their parents reside abroad, from an Italian embassy or consulate.
 The Dichiarazione di Affido cannot be issued by the airport police.
-Without this authorisation, they will not be permitted to leave Italy.
+Without this authorization, they will not be permitted to leave Italy.

 Please note that this restriction only applies to Italian nationals.
 Minors of other nationalities are unaffected.

 For more information, please visit our Special Needs FAQs.